 1: ABOUT: Write a few sentences about your business.
 What do you sell?
 Why is it unique?
 Include your website or any other relevant social media links.

 Choose your URL.
 Facebook allows you to choose what your name is in the address bar at the top.
 It is likely the name of your business.

 Walk through the rest of the steps and select “Save Info.”

 2: PROFILE PICTURE: This will likely be your company logo.
+Or it could also be a photo of you, depending on your business.
 Upload the photo/logo.
 Click “Save Photo”.

 3: ADD TO FAVORITES: You can choose to add your business page to your personal “favorites.”
 All this means is that when you are using Facebook personally, you will see a shortcut on the left side to your business.
 Select “Add to Favorites” or select “Skip.”
 Either is fine.